microsoft/coyote/docs/_learn/tutorials/raft-mocking.md

 ## Raft Mocking Example

-In the [previous example](raft-azure) you created an Azure example that uses Coyote which performs messaging using an Azure Service Bus.
+In the [previous example](raft-azure) you created an Azure application that uses Coyote and performs messaging using an [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus/).
 This is a great way to build a reliable business application.
-But there is overhead in using an enterprise scale service bus, which limits our ability to test the state machine.
+But there is overhead in using an enterprise scale service bus, which limits our ability to fully test the state machine.

-In this example you will `mock` the Azure Service Bus which allows the [Coyote tester](/coyote/learn/tools/testing) to perform many per tests per second and thereby find bugs in the example core more quickly.
+In this example you will `mock` the Azure Service Bus which allows the [Coyote tester](/coyote/learn/tools/testing) to perform thousands of tests per second and thereby find bugs in the application code more efficiently.

 ## What you will need

 You will also need to:
 - Install [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
-- Build the [Coyote project](/coyote/learn/get-started/install) and in the build output find the netcoreapp2.2 version `coyote.dll`.
+- Build the [Coyote project](/coyote/learn/get-started/install) and in the build output find the netcoreapp2.2 version of `coyote.dll`.
 This will live in a path like this: `c:\git\coyote\bin\netcoreapp2.2\coyote.dll`.
 Set this path in a new environment variable named `coyote`
 - Clone the [Coyote Samples git repo](http://github.com/microsoft/coyote-samples).